gnprice/pysh/README.md

   promises about the actual fd 0, 1, and 2, or even `sys.stdin` etc.,
   because we're handling that data flow in more Python-natural ways.

+  One especially important aspect of these semantics is *streaming*: a `py ... { ... }` Shython command with `--lines` or `--iter` (or other flags that imply those or similar behavior) should consume input as it's produced, and produce output as it's in turn consumed, with something like bounded buffers on each side, just like with an actual system pipe.
+That way we get output promptly when the pipeline is slow or if it's processing real-time input -- plus it helps us keep a bit of a lid on memory consumption, and it means sticking `| head` at the end can prevent doing a ton of work.

 ## Interactive Use